DAY 4 STARTS TODAY AT 12 PM

 How will having accessibility champions around ignite change in your tourism organisation or destination?

-Chris Veitch and Jane Cooper explain the role that inclusive tourism champions play at National, regional and local level within both the political and business arena to influence and support change.
+Chris Veitch and Jane Cooper explain the role that inclusive tourism champions play at the national, regional and local levels within both the political and business arena to influence and support change.
 They argue that this change has to run deep and be a cultural change within Government and the private sector so that eventually Champions become redundant because we ensure that all development in the public realm and private business is based on universal design and service principles.

 Chris Veitch –